 The three heads of the dragon prophecy comes from a book scene in which Dany has a vision of her brother Rhaegar in the House of the Undying.
 Show watchers saw this sequence back in season two, but that particular vision was not included.

-Before the events of episode six, some believed Tyrion would turn out to be the third rider.
+Before the events of season seven episode six, some believed Tyrion would turn out to be the third rider.
 However, now that Viserion has been killed and reanimated under the control of the Night King, it seems clear the prophecy was at least somewhat misinterpreted.